naomistuart/flight-scraping/README.md

 ## Built with
-- [Flask](https://flask.palletsprojects.com/en/1.0.x/) - Python framework used to build the web application
 - [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) - Python library used to scrap HTML pages
 - [Selenium](https://pypi.org/project/selenium/) [ChromeDriver](http://chromedriver.chromium.org/getting-started) - used to automate Chrome browser interaction from Python
+- [Flask](https://flask.palletsprojects.com/en/1.0.x/) - Python framework used to build the web application

 ## Method
 A brief description of the steps used to create the web app:

 ### 1. Web scraping
-- Use Selenium Chromedriver to grab HTML content from Sdyney Airport's flight listing page.
-There are four possible combinations of domestic / international and arrival / departures, so there are four HTML pages to grab.
+- Use Selenium Chromedriver to grab HTML content from Sydney Airport's flight listing page.
+There are four possible combinations of domestic / international and arrival / departures, so there are four HTML pages to grab
 - Use BeautifulSoup to parse the HTML content and pull out relevant information.
-For each flight, relevant info includes its origin / destination, stopover (if any), airline, flight number, status (arrived, departed, delayed, cancelled etc.), scheduled time, and estimated time.
+For each flight, relevant info includes its origin / destination, stopover (if any), airline, flight number, status (arrived, departed, delayed, cancelled etc.), scheduled time, and estimated time
 - Store parsed data in a Pandas dataframe.
 Each row corresponds to a single flight today.

 ### 2. Build Flask app